Three Critical Ingredients To Make Your Global Sites Succeed

 Companies tend to abandon their global online strategies when they don't generate immediate, meaningful results.
-The reason "why" is a mystery for these organizations—after all, they performed their due diligence and launched a localized website in the market’s preferred language.
-What went wrong? ">
+The reason "why" is a mystery for these organisations-after all, they performed their due diligence and launched a localised website in the market's preferred language.
+What went wrong?

 One of the many business revolutions the Internet helped bring about is the elimination of physical borders for so many industries: communications, commerce, content, and more.
 Indeed, if a company wants to sell to a new global market these days, doing so via the web is the fastest-and almost always most economical-way to do it.